Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLESecurity.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-fCallback: A user callback function that takes no arguments and returns
-the bonding passkey entered by the user
+fCallback: A user callback function that takes no arguments and returns the bonding passkey entered by the user.

-conn_id: connection ID of connecting device
+conn_id: connection ID of connecting device.

 **Returns**
 ~~~~~~~~~~~